-Routledge, 2017.
-She is also an Editor, with Helen Ostovich, of the series “Late Tudor and Stuart Drama: Gender, Performance, and Material Culture,
+Routledge 2021.
+Series Editor, with Helen Ostovich, of “Late Tudor and Stuart Drama: Gender, Performance, and Material Culture

 EducationPhD, English, University of Washington, 1997